LynnPoon/employee_record_management_system/README.txt

 Open the terminal in Laragon, then run the commands below.
+Use mysql -u root -p to login

-1. CREATE DATABASE employment_system;
+1. CREATE DATABASE hr_system;

-2. USE employment_system;
+2. USE hr_system;

 3. Create the department table: